 There were even drips down his beak and it was pretty clear he was very thankful to find food.

 The variety that you are likely to see here on the west coast of BC are the Anna’s hummingbird.
 They are distinctively glossy greenish black, they almost glow in the sunlight.
 They are the only one’s that can survive the west coast winter.
+The rest migrate to warmer areas.

 They make it through by eating the few bugs or spiders they happen to find or the occasional flower helps them along too.
-They will do much better if we feed them.

 There are two other bird feeders above, one with seed and one with suet.
 If you watch closely you can see the hummingbird looking up and keeping a sharp eye on the larger birds above, but holds his ground and is not scared away.